Blast (leaf and collar)

 How to manage

 The primary control option for blast is to plant resistant varieties.
+Contact your local agriculture office for up-to-date lists of varieties available.

 Other crop management measures can also be done, such as: